Vaultes/V20x-Phase-1/README.md

 # Overview

-Vaultes LLC, with over a decade of experience as a 3PAO, is proud to submit **V20x** as part of the FedRAMP20x Phase 1 pilot.
+Vaultes LLC is proud to submit **V20x** as part of the FedRAMP20x Phase 1 pilot.

-V20x is a newly developed web-based toolset to expedite evidence collection and verification.
+V20x is a newly developed web-based toolset to expedite audit evidence collection and verification.

 # Rationale

-Evidence gathering is a slow, expensive, and error prone process.
+Audit evidence gathering is a slow, expensive, and error prone process.
 Once gathered evidence must be reviewed, and often regathered adding additional time, cost, and overhead to the process.
-Vaultes is deeply familiar with these costs, and pain, and seeks to provide a faster, more modern, approach to evidence gathering and submission.
+As a State and FedRAMP certified 3PAO that has conducted over 140 cybersecurity audits and assesssments, Vaultes is deeply familiar with these costs and pain.
+We developed V20x to provide a faster, more modern approach to evidence gathering and submission.

-To that end V20x was developed.
 V20x aimed to solve three main problems:

-1. Allow for a secure, organized, upload of documentary evidence allowing an end user to quickly review what documentation was needed, what had been provided, and what had been reviewed and approved or rejected.
+1. Allows for a secure, organized, upload of documentary evidence allowing an end user to quickly review what documentation was needed, what had been provided, and what had been reviewed and approved or rejected.
-1. Allow for attestation of compliance for controls that are not easily documented.
+1. Allows for attestation of compliance for controls that are not easily documented.
-1. Allow for automatic collection, and validation, of evidence where appropriate.
+1. Allows for automatic collection, and validation, of evidence where appropriate.

 ## Technical Approach

 Modern cloud providers all offer a marketplace of turn-key services.
 V20x was designed from the beginning to fit cleanly into this model.
 A prospective client can instantiate a V20x instance in their environment, gather evidence at their leisure, and only engage with Vaultes for final validation and sign off once all necessary evidence, attestations, and automated checks had been completed.

-This significantly reduces the time, cost, and toil, faced by a client seeking FedRAMP certification.
+This significantly reduces the time, cost, and toil, faced by a client seeking an audit for FedRAMP certification or other purposes.

 ## Security Considerations

-Additionally, by offering V20x through the various cloud marketplaces, environmental security is maintained.
-There's no need to have evidence, documentation, or scan results leave the clients environment.
+We ensure environmental security by offering V20x through the various cloud marketplaces.
+There's no need for evidence, documentation, or reporting to leave the client's environment.
 This significantly reduces the risk associated with evidence validation.

 ## Guidance and Automation

 V20x strives to automate as much of the evidence collection as possible.
-However, it's not possible to automatically gather everything required for an assesment.
+However, it's not possible to automatically gather everything required for an assessment.
 For those scenarios v20x aims to provide clear, concise, guidance wherever possible to ensure that the client is able to confidently collect necessary ewvidence, and avoid costly re-work once evidence validation begins.

 For evidence that can be gathered automatically, V20x will automatically scan the client's environment, gather the necessary information, and report on the success, or failure, of each automated KSI.
-After a scan is completed V20x provides a clear, human-readable, overview detailing the evidence that was gathered, the validation that was performed, and the outcome of the analysis.
+After a scan is completed V20x provides a clear, human-readable overview detailing the evidence that was gathered, the validation that was performed, and the outcome of the analysis.

 ## Versioning